How to Detect Water Leaks in Your House

 Visual Signs of Hard To Detect Leaks

-If a pressure or meter test indicates you may have a leak somewhere in your plumbing, the next step is to find out exactly where that leak is.
+If a pressure test or water meter test suggests you might have a leak in your plumbing, the next step is to pinpoint the exact location of the leak.

-Methodically inspect hidden areas in your home: in or behind cabinets, behind appliances (like refrigerators with water line connectors), in closets, under rugs and carpets, attics, and crawlspaces.
+Carefully inspect hidden areas in your home, such as inside or behind cabinets, behind appliances (like refrigerators with water line connections), in closets, under rugs and carpets, as well as in attics and crawlspaces.

 Look for any signs of moisture: discolored walls, bubbling paint, or musty smells.
-If you suspect the leak is in or under a slab foundation, we wrote an article detailing all the signs of a leak under a slab.
+If you think the leak might be in or under a slab foundation, check out our article on the signs of a leak under a slab.

 Contact a Leak Detection Specialist

-If you still can't confidently rule out the possibility of a leak, or you can't locate the leak; contacting a leak detection specialist is your next option.
+If you still can't confidently rule out the possibility of a leak or can't locate it, your next step should be to contact a leak detection specialist.

-Here are two leak detection specialist companies we often recommend who have local branches in most markets across the USA:
+Here are two leak detection specialist companies we often recommend that have local branches in most markets across the USA:

 What to Do If You Have a Water Leak

-Water leaks can cause significant damage to your home if not dealt with promptly, so it's essential to take action as soon as you discover one.
+Water leaks can cause serious damage to your home if not addressed quickly, so it's crucial to act as soon as you discover one.

 If you have identified the source of the water leak in your home, turn off the water supply to prevent further damage.

 It's important to determine whether the leak is a localized issue or a systemic issue.
-Localized issues can be fixed by repairing a specific part, such as a slow leak in a washing machine's supply shut-off valve or a leak in the supply line to a fridge.
+Localized issues can often be resolved by repairing a specific component, such as fixing a slow leak in a washing machine's shut-off valve or the supply line to a refrigerator.

 Document any damage caused by the water leak by taking pictures or videos.
 This can be helpful if you need to file an insurance claim or prove the extent of the damage.
 We cover types of water damage coverage by homeowners insurance here.